 Another board shows the Peshwa family tree.

 Mastani Darwaja is interesting as it is a small door at one end of the wall.
 The story goes that when Mastani was brought here by Peshwa BajiRao, she was not allowed in from the main gate so he got this door specially made for her.
 It is sometimes also known by her grandson’s name – Ali Bahadur.
 This door as per records used to be called Natakshala gate.

 Ganapati Rang Mahal here has seen many political battles being fought within its walls.

 Best preserved part of Shaniwar Wada is the first story on top of the main gate called NagarKhana.
-It has a lovely wooden pillared hall that overlooks the Shaniwar Wada on one side and outside to the city on another side.
+It has a lovely wooden pillared hall that overlooks the Shaniwar Wada on one side and outside of the city on another side.
 It is here that you can see the marker of Peshwa architecture – the pillars with banana flower carved on them.
-I saw them here and then across all the old monuments of Pune that I visited.
+I saw them here and then across all the old monuments of the city that I visited.

 In fact, Pune has Wadas named after other days of the week too like Budhwar Peth, Shukrawar Peth.

-The Kasba Ganapati is gram devta or the village deity of Pune.
-I know it is no longer a village but still, Kasba Ganapati remains at the heart of Pune that was then known as Punawadi.
+The Kasba Ganapati is gram Devta or the village deity of Pune.
+I know it is no longer a village but still, Kasba Ganapati remains at the heart of the city that was then known as Punawadi.